 Paul Kitson, Director – Markets, Partners, Places at Homes England added, “In a modern era, technology like social media can also help boost communities.”

 Investment into energy efficiency also needs to be high on the government’s priority list say the speakers.
 All agreed that gas boilers should be eradicated from homes and replaced with renewable energy alternatives.
 Eco-friendly build methods should also be adopted to look after the local environment and keep customers bills low.

-Later in the year a new research project will start on the quality v quantity of social housing provision which we’ve commissioned in partnership with the University of Birmingham and their Centre for Household Assets and Savings Management.
+Later in the year a new research project will start on the quality v quantity of social housing provision which VIVID has commissioned in partnership with the University of Birmingham and their Centre for Household Assets and Savings Management.

 We believe in more homes, bright futures, so whilst we need to build in volume to give everyone a place to call home, what’s equally significant is to consider what’s important to those living in our homes so they can thrive.
 The quality of homes being built and repair standards of existing homes has been impacted.
 The only way to change this is to invest in changing the industry.